Frequently Asked Questions

 - assistance with the evaluation of open source software in procurement

-- advising on community development business models and sustainability of open source software
+- advice and training on community development, business models and sustainability of open source software

 When was OSS Watch created and why?

 In 2003 when OSS Watch started there was very little understanding in the UK academic sector about what open source is and how one would engage with it.
 OSS Watch was set up to examine the state of play and to make recommendations that would enable the sector to fully benefit from open source software.